Quetzaly88/Surf_spots_tenerife_PP4/README.md

     - X_FRAME_OPTIONS = 'ALLOWALL'.
 Then push the changes and deploy.
     The iframe permission was dissabled after the mockup was created and a new deployment was made.

 **Color Palette**
+   Chosen using Coolors.
+Soft colors with oceanic tones that transmit a friendly atmosphere.
 ![colors](./static/images/coolors-css.webp)

 **Fonts**
+   Fonts loaded from Google Fonts:
+      - **Lato** for body text (readable, modern)
+      - **Rowdies** for headings.

 **Layout Decisions**
    - Created base.html to ensure consistent layout and styling across templates.